fpabl0/saga-alien-invasion/README.md

 This project is organized in 3 main folders:

 1. **cmd/**: Contains all the executable main packages of this project: `map_generator` and `simulator`.
-2. **invasion/**: Contains all the logic about the invasion simulator.
+2. **invasion/**: Contains all the business logic about the invasion simulator.
-3. **mapgen/**: Contains all the logic to generate world maps with a given width and height.
+3. **mapgen/**: Contains all the business logic to generate world maps with a given width and height.

 ## 4. Executables